PPC IN THE PAST

 PPC GOALS SUMMARY

 Anything you can do to foster growth in the early part of the sales funnel will ultimately result in more sales.
 That’s not to suggest that the end of the funnel should not be continually optimized.
-It’s just that too heavy an emphasis on the last part of the marketing funnel at the expense of the earlier phase of the sales process can mean that your leads and sales may be more expensive and less plentiful.
+It’s just that sole emphasis on the last part of the marketing funnel at the expense of the earlier phase of the sales process can mean that your leads and sales may be more expensive and less plentiful.

 In brief, it’s to your benefit to have clearly defined PPC goals for each part of your funnel.